-4An additional code was added to the Round 2 variable to separate out other physical activities from other leisure activities; see Round 1 derived variable table for guidance on making Rounds 1 and 2 comparable.
+4An additional code was added to the Round 2 variable to separate out other physical activities from other leisure activities; see Round 1 derived variable table for guidance on making Rounds 1 and later rounds comparable.

-5See Freedman, Spillman, and Kasper (2014) for guidance on how to make missing value indicators comparable for Rounds 1 and 2.
+5See Freedman, Spillman, and Kasper (2014) for guidance on how to make missing value indicators comparable for Rounds 1 and later rounds.